NorthboundPaddler/todoist-scheduler/README.md

 # ✅Todoist-Scheduler🕝
 A simple, fast, no-frills web interface to easily drag and drop a filtered list of tasks onto the day you want to do them.

 I'm a user of Carl Pullein's ["Time Sector System"](https://youtu.be/XRl3zkWAKvU) and the weekly review/scheduling of my upcoming tasks is tedious in the current Todoist interface.
-It lacks a good overview of each day's workload.
-This project aim's to help make that weekly review/scheduling as quick and painless as possible.
+It lacks a good overview of each day's workload when you're setting due dates.
+This project aims to help make that weekly review/scheduling as quick and painless as possible.

 ## Goals
 - No explanation needed (simple)